top of page

 This is the only happy ending I get

-And I do not get this nostalgia I feel
+and I do not get this nostalgia I feel

-For a place I've never been.
+for a place I've never been.

 Diary Entry #27